austinshenk/elm-w3/README.md

 # W3

 This package exposes modules that try to follow W3's guideline for HTML and Accessibility standards.
+It will not make your code accessible out of the box, but it gives you better tools to make that goal possible.

 ## HTML